Mahak-Sharma/StudySync/README.md

 2. 📦 Install npm dependencies (if not already installed)
 3. 🐍 Install Python dependencies for the backend
 4. 👥 Start the friends backend (Node.js/Express API on port 5000)
+5. 🎥 Start the video call server (Node.js/Socket.IO on port 5002)
-5. 📄 Start the summarization backend (Python/Flask API on port 5001)
+6. 📄 Start the summarization backend (Python/Flask API on port 5001)
-6. 🎨 Start the React frontend (Vite dev server on port 5173)
+7. 🎨 Start the React frontend (Vite dev server on port 5173)

 ### 🔒 Privacy & Security
 - **No File Storage:** Uploaded files are processed in memory and never saved to disk